vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 With these commands, we can easily export our data to FlatGeobuf format, which can then be used in other geospatial tools or analyses.

 ## Conclusion
 Throughout this tutorial, we navigated the process of setting up DuckDB, importing geospatial data, and performing various analyses on building footprints leveraging the functionalities of the `spatial` and `httpfs` extensions.
-Through a series of structured steps, we managed to load, process, and analyze building footprint data from different sources, ensuring data integrity and consistency.
+Through a series of structured steps, we managed to load, process, and analyze building footprints data from different sources, ensuring data integrity and consistency.

 We dove into a detailed comparison between the original Google V3 dataset and our merged dataset within a specified geoboundary to ascertain the absence of overlaps or duplicate entries.
 The analyses were bolstered by the ability to create subsets of the dataset, intersect with predefined geoboundaries, and examine the spatial relationship between datasets.